 Host a Vue app as a live URL.

-Zip up your `dist` folder, drop it here, and your Vue app goes live at a clean URL.
+Zip up your `dist` folder, drop it here, and your Vue app goes live at its own link on nudgehost.site.
 No CLI, no deploy hooks, no config file.

 Key points

-- Zip the `dist` folder from `vite build` (or `nuxt generate` for Nuxt static) and upload; the app goes live at a public URL.
+- Zip the `dist` folder from `vite build` (or `nuxt generate` for Nuxt static) and upload; the app goes live at its own subdomain on nudgehost.site.

 - Vue Router in history mode works via the built-in SPA fallback that rewrites unknown paths to index.html.